notagamedevnono/trinityCore-docker/README.md

 - Run build

       sudo ./build.sh

+- Your build binaries will be placed in /opt/trinitycore
-Your docker container will be placed in a zip file in ~/trinityContainers
+- Your docker container will be placed in a zip file in ~/trinityContainers